alexwalterhiggins/TSRCT/TSRCT White Paper.md

 * Investigating the interconnections within dimensions (e.g., Human-Process-Technology relationships within the Resource dimension)
 * Defining and addressing organizational outcomes around AI adoption at the appropriate level of detail and abstraction

 TSRCT serves as a means (rather than singular end-state) to articulate organizational outcomes, approaches, and requirements for AI adoption.
-As such, the framework's dimensions/elements are designed to function as optional considerations to be reconsiled (or even ignored) as appropriate for a use case or capability.
+As such, the framework's dimensions/elements are designed to function as optional considerations to be reconciled (or even ignored) as appropriate for a use case or capability.
 How an organization chooses to define and interpret the specific elements shapes TSRCT's implementation approaches.

 Shown below, the framework elements can be organized into a matrix to identify areas of interest to begin considering organizational goals for utilizing TSRCT:

 ![Matrix](media/TSRCT_matrix.png)

-### Case Study: Example Lines of Iniqury 🚧
+### Case Study: Example Lines of Inquiry 🚧

 To illustrate the framework's impact, this section presents a case study in applying TSRCT elements.
 This example provide practical insights into overcoming common AI adoption challenges and highlight measurable outcomes achieved through strategic integration.
-The goal of this exercize is to develop bespoke lines of inquiry from unique groupings of framework elements to articualate the relevance of AI to organizatonal change.
+The goal of this exercise is to develop bespoke lines of inquiry from unique groupings of framework elements to articulate the relevance of AI to organizational change.

-In the absract sense, the dimensions and elements are grouped and defined by the illustration below.
+The use case considers dimensions and elements grouped and defined by the illustration below.
 This provides a formula for generating lines of inquiry based on the specific status, objectives, and appropriate level of abstraction.

 ![Inquiry](media/TSRCT_inquiry.png)